News Center > Sheltering at Home Can Increase Energy Bills; Here’s How to Get Help

 - Level Billing --Entergy averages your bill over a rolling 12-month period so you have a consistent bill each month of the year.
 Pay about the same every month, with no surprises.

 - Pick-A-Date --Choose what day of the month you get billed to line up with your budget and manage your cash flow.

 - Power to Care--Through Entergy's The Power to Care program, local nonprofit agencies can provide emergency bill payment assistance to seniors and disabled individuals in crisis.
-Find out more at entergy-mississippi.com/bill-help/.
+Find out more at https://www.entergy-texas.com/bill-help/.

 - LIHEAP--LIHEAP (Low Income Home Energy Assistance Program) is a program that provides money to help people with energy bills and other energy-related expenses.
 LIHEAP is funded through the federal government and works with community action agencies to help customers pay for and keep electric service in their homes.
-For information on how to apply for assistance, call 1-800-421-0762 or visit the state Division of Community Services Web site.
+Click here for a list of local community action agencies in your area.

 If you think you’re going to need help with your power bill, don’t delay.
 Call Entergy’s customer service representatives at 1-800-Entergy (1-800-368-3749) to see what solution might be right for you.

-Entergy Mississippi, LLC provides electricity to approximately 450,000 customers in 45 counties.
+Entergy Texas, Inc. provides electricity to approximately 461,000 customers in 27 counties.
 Entergy Corporation is an integrated energy company engaged primarily in electric power production and retail distribution operations.
-Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, including 9,000 megawatts of nuclear power.
+Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, including nearly 9,000 megawatts of nuclear power.
 Entergy delivers electricity to 2.9 million utility customers in Arkansas, Louisiana, Mississippi and Texas.
-Entergy has annual revenues of $11 billion and approximately 13,500 employees.
+Entergy has annual revenues of approximately $11 billion and more than 13,000 employees.